$300,000 Gift From WSU Alumnus Powers Career-ready Education at the Barton School

-The Barton School of Business at Wichita State University has received a $300,000 transformational gift from Dr. Silver Kung, a globally recognized investment leader, distinguished member of the Dean’s Advisory Board, Wichita State alumnus, and founder of Siegfried Capital Group, and his wife, Doriya Li.
-The gift establishes the Dr. Silver Kung and Doriya Li Student Experience and Success Fund, a forward-looking initiative designed to significantly expand real-world learning, professional development, and entrepreneurial opportunities for Barton School students.
+The Barton School of Business has received a $300,000 gift from Dr. Silver Kung — a globally recognized investment leader, member of the Dean’s Advisory Board, Wichita State alumnus, and founder of Siegfried Capital Group — and his wife, Doriya Li.
+Their contribution establishes the Dr. Silver Kung and Doriya Li Student Experience and Success Fund, a forward‑looking initiative designed to expand real‑world learning, professional development, and entrepreneurial opportunities for Barton School students.

-Dr. Silver Kung is a globally recognized investment leader, entrepreneur, and sustainability advocate with more than two decades of experience across capital markets and asset management.
-As Founder and Chairman of Siegfried Capital Group and Siegfried Asset Management Limited, he has built a distinguished career at the intersection of hedge funds, renewable energy private equity, and trade finance innovation.
-Today, he serves as Executive Director of a Luxembourg CSSF-regulated SICAV fund, as well as multiple AIF and Cayman-domiciled funds, advising institutional investors worldwide on complex, high-impact financial strategies.
+As Founder and Chairman of Siegfried Capital Group and Siegfried Asset Management Limited, Dr. Silver Kung has built a career at the intersection of hedge funds, renewable energy private equity, and trade finance innovation.
+Today, he serves as Executive Director of a Luxembourg CSSF-regulated SICAV fund, as well as multiple Alternative Investment Funds (AIF) advising institutional investors worldwide on complex financial strategies.

 “We hope this funding opens doors to meaningful opportunities,” said Kung.
 “The Barton School is building a powerful, modern model of applied business education, and we are proud to support its mission to prepare students to secure outstanding internships, launch successful careers, and thrive in an increasingly global economy.”

-The gift arrives during the Barton School’s centennial year, marking 100 years of excellence in business education, innovation, and community impact.
-The Dr. Silver Kung and Doriya Li Student Experience and Success Fund strengthens that legacy by ensuring future generations of Barton students graduate not only with strong academic foundations, but with the confidence, experience, and global perspective needed to succeed in an evolving world.
+The gift arrives during the Barton School’s centennial year, marking 100 years of business education, innovation, and community impact.
+The Dr. Silver Kung and Doriya Li Student Experience and Success Fund strengthens that legacy by enabling future generations of Barton students graduate not only with strong academic foundations, but with the confidence, experience, and global perspective needed to succeed in an evolving world.

 To learn more about the Barton School’s Centennial and how to support scholarships, visit https://www.wichita.edu/academics/business/100th-anniversary.php.